galette/galettedoc/source/development/codage.rst

    Time: 105ms; Memory: 6.75Mb

-Galette is liensed under GPL version 3.
-Each PHP source file must contain the following mention (this exemple is from Galette `Authentication` class):
+Galette is licensed under GPL version 3.
+Each PHP source file must contain the following mention (this example is from Galette `Authentication` class):

 .. code-block:: php